 The US Occupational Safety & Health Administration (OHSA) says that these working conditions can lead to musculoskeletal disorders (MSDs), repetitive strain injuries (RSIs), and cumulative trauma disorders (CTDs).
 In fact, these workplace injuries are so common that the OSHA says that “work-related MSDs are among the most frequently reported causes of lost or restricted work time.”
 Poorly designed or worn out office chairs can contribute to MSDs, RSIs, and CTDs.
 Combined, these injuries “account for an estimated 130 million total health care encounters including outpatient, hospital, and emergency room visits.”
 That means your employees missing work or your business losing productivity.

-Furnishing your office with the best chairs you can afford is one of the most effective ways to counter this problem.
+Furnishing your office with the best ergonomic office chairs you can afford is one of the most effective ways to counter this problem.
 Making your office feel more like home is one of the top 5 workplace trends.
 If you feel like you’re spending all day in your office chair, it’s likely because you are.
-Don’t risk your health and wellbeing in a poorly designed or worn out chair.
+Don’t risk your health and well being in a poorly designed or worn out chair.
 Follow the tips above and find the best office chair for you and your employees.